Particular/docs.particular.net/nservicebus/operations/metrics.md

  - samples/metrics
 ---

-`NServiceBus.Metrics` collects information to measure endpoint health and performance.
+The `NServiceBus.Metrics` package can be used to collect information and measure endpoint health and performance.
 When a system is broken down into multiple processes, each with its own queue, then bottlenecks may be identified by tracking:
- - the length of each queue
+ - the number of messages in each queue
- - incoming rate of messages for each queue
+ - the incoming rate of messages for each queue
- - processing rate for each queue.
+ - the processing rate for each queue.

 ## Enabling NServiceBus.Metrics